What is a Patch Cable? - Qiling

 fc patch cable

-FC (ferrule connector) patch cable comes with a high-precision connector coupled with anti-rotation keys to minimize damage to the fiber.
-You can use this patch cable in environments that require high communication links.
+The FC patch cable features a high-precision connector with anti-rotation keys to prevent damage to the fiber, making it suitable for environments that require high communication links.

 2. LC Patch Cord